mmfrenkel/chirp/README.md

 ```
 $ flask run
 ```
 Use the resulting url printed by Flask in any browser.

+**Note**: This application utilizes localStorage to keep track of the user's identity (username) and the channels associated with their username.
+However, the Flask server keeps track of channels within memory as a global variable that is reset when a developer quits Flask.
+This means that for best performance of the app, run `localStorage.clear()` in the development console of your browser before re-launching the Flask app.

 ## V. Developer Notes
 This project was developed on a Macbook (macOS Mojave) and was primarily tested in